DBS to test Indonesian openness with $7.2 bln takeover

 Temasek already owns about 29 percent of DBS and its stake would rise to about 40 percent after the deal.
 Temasek has obtained a regulatory waiver from having to make a general offer for the remaining DBS shares.

-Trade in DBS and Danamon shares was halted on Monday, pending the announcement.
-Danamon stock has fallen by a quarter over the past 12 months, while the wider Indonesian market .JKSE has gained ground.
+Shares in DBS and Danamon were halted from trade on Monday, pending the announcement.
+Danamon stock has fallen by a quarter over the past 12 months, while the wider Indonesian market has gained ground.
 DBS has fallen 2 percent over the same period.

 LOOKING TO EXPAND IN MALAYSIA

-DBS signalled on Monday it also aimed to expand in neighbouring Malaysia, saying it had approval to negotiate to buy a 14 percent interest in Alliance Financial Group (ALFG.KL) - again from Temasek.
+DBS signalled on Monday it also aimed to expand in Malaysia, saying it had approval to negotiate to buy a 14 percent interest in Alliance Financial Group - again from Temasek.

 The Alliance stake is worth about $270 million.
 Shares in the Malaysian bank jumped 3 percent on the news.